MaterSim/PyXtal_FF/examples/Si-SNAP-NN-LAMMPS/README.md

 ```

 ## LAMMPS calculation
+After training is complete, you expect to find
+- `DescriptorParams.txt`: parameters to compute the descriptor
+- `NN_weights.txt`: weight parameters of the model

-After training, you expect to find the trained weights in `weight.txt`.
-This file can be used by lammps to conduct a large scale MD simulation by following the steps below.
+These file can be used by `LAMMPS` to conduct a large scale MD simulation by following the steps below.

-### Install the LAMMPS-MLIAP
+### 00. Installation of LAMMPS-MLIAP
 ```
 git clone https://github.com/pedroantoniosantosf/lammps.git
 cd lammps/src